 Is a Merchant Cash Advance a Loan?

 If you believe you won’t be able to pay off the total amount by your due date, contact us immediately.
 There are many possible solutions to explore before resorting to extreme measures.
 Most business financing companies will do everything in their power to prevent borrowers from defaulting.
-We may alter your rates or terms to make it easier for you to pay off your remaining amount.
+We may alter your terms to make it easier for you to pay off your remaining amount.

 What’s the Difference Between a Merchant Cash Advance and a Loan?